cockpit-project/cockpit/doc/anaconda.md

 /sysroot/etc/fstab).
 This is done for the convenience of Cockpit, and Anaconda is not expected to read it.

-If and how Cockpit communicates back to Anaconda is still open.

 BIOS or EFI
 -----------